 A lot of people have no idea that Trump is headed for a historic defeat.

-That's why I think the larger the defeat, in a sense, the healthier it will be for the Republican Party, at least if it doesn't bring Paul Ryan's speakership down with him, and there's a kind of healthy divide of government.
+That's why I think the larger the defeat, in a sense, the healthier it will be for the Republican Party, at least if it doesn't bring Paul Ryan's speakership down with him and there's a kind of healthy divide of government, because it might be a wake-up call to those Republicans who have existed in this little thought bubble of their own that this isn't a winning form of politics.

-Um then this election, uh not only the Florida fall to Hillary Clinton, but this election overall.
+Then this election, not only does Florida fall to Hillary Clinton, but this election overall could, you know, we could be talking landslide.

-And so uh Hillary Clinton today is more likely to win in a landslide that would not only have an impact on this race, but realign the country politically to some extent than Donald Trump is to win narrowly or at all.
+And so Hillary Clinton today is more likely to win in a landslide that would not only have an impact on this race, but realign the country politically to some extent than Donald Trump is to win narrowly or at all.

 I mean, let's say it is a four-point margin.